senlin/so-mobile-map-widget/readme.txt

  6. Height in pixels.

- 7. Google Static Maps API Key (optional).
-You can use the instructions in the above linked Developer Guide to activate the Static Maps API and create your key.
+ 7. Google Static Maps API Key (REQUIRED).
+Since version 2014.12.26 the API key is required.
+Please find [here](https://developers.google.com/maps/documentation/staticmaps/#api_key) the instructions on generating the key.

  8. Description (optional).
 You can use this field to add a description under the map image, for example to inform your visitors that the image is clickable.